iNCML/incml.github.io/_posts/2023-03-05-Transformer-GPT.md

 title: "Understanding Transformers and GPT: An In-depth Overview"
 date: 2023-03-05
 ---
 *In this post, we delve into the technical details of the widely used transformer architecture by deriving all formulas involved in its forward and backward passes step by step.
 By doing so, we can implement these passes ourselves and often achieve more efficient performance than using autograd methods.
-Additionally, we introduce the construction of the popular GPT-3 model using the transformer architecture.*
+Additionally, we introduce the technical details on the construction of the popular GPT-3 model using the transformer architecture.*
 <br><br>

 Transformers $[1]$ are a type of neural network architecture designed to transform a sequence of $T$ input vectors,